hugohonda/nlp-api-boilerplate/README.md

-# NLP Boilerplate Project
+# NLP API Boilerplate

-Welcome to the NLP Boilerplate project
+Welcome to the NLP API Boilerplate

 This is a Python-based boilerplate project for Natural Language Processing (NLP) tasks.
-It comes pre-configured with essential components that can be useful for starting a NLP project.
+It comes pre-configured with components that can be useful for starting a NLP project.

 ## Features